 Between 1973 and 1980, Quatro was awarded six Bravo Ottos.
 In 2010, she was voted into the Michigan Rock and Roll Legends online Hall of Fame.
-Quatro has been reported to have world record sales of over 50 million and continues to perform live, worldwide.
-Her most recent studio album was released in 2019 and she also continues to present new radio programmes.
+She is reported to have sold over 50 million records worldwide, and continues to perform live.
+Quatro's most recent studio album, The Devil in Me, was released in 2021 and saw the collaboration of her son Richard Tuckey who had already taken part in No Control in 2019.
+Quatro also remains active in radio broadcasting.

 |Birth name||Susan Kay Quatro|